-The use of Cell phones, personal electronic devices (watches), CD players, cameras, MP3 players, IPods, laser pointer and game systems is not permitted during the school day.
+The use of Cell phones, personal electronic devices (watches), CD players, cameras, MP3 players, IPods, laser pointer and game systems are not permitted during the school day.
 Electronic devices are to be turned off and kept in the student's locker during the school day.
-These devices may be confiscated if visible on school property during the school day.
-Parents may claim electronic devices from the office.
+These devices may be confiscated if visible on school property during the school day and can pick them up at the end of the school day.